 The Energy Saving Trust report observed that “No boilers are recorded as having load compensation”.
 In other words, all of the condensing boilers in the Energy Saving Trust study used basic on/off controls, which do not maximise the efficiencies of condensing boilers and would have been a significant factor in much lower average efficiencies of 83% and 80.3%.

 Boiler Plus was introduced in 2018 and aimed to lift up the control standards for boilers.
 Load and weather compensation were included, but the regulations were significantly diluted by the inclusion of ‘smart’ on/off controls under the ‘automation and optimisation' category.

 As consumers we all believe that smart controls are smart because they are efficient.
-But if they do not speak the same language as the boiler - so that they can vary their output up and down - then they are really only an on/off control with some remote programming.
+But if they do not speak the same language as the boiler - so that they can vary their output up and down or reduce the flow temperature automatically - then they are really only an on/off control with some remote programming.

 Balancing ensures that 20 degrees of heat is imparted from the radiators to the room.
 The temperature of the radiator is measured on one side and then the other to check this is happening.
 If water departs the boiler at 65 degrees and returns at 45 degrees, this is a perfectly balanced system.

 The problem is that systems do not stay balanced and radiators are often the wrong size.
 As soon as less than 20 degrees C is dissipated into the room the efficiencies drop.